Points of Pride

 - Meat Processing

 Our graduates are in demand to fill sales and management positions with feed and pharmaceutical companies such as Land O’Lakes, MFA, Zoetis and Elanco.

 Prepare for veterinary medical school with this degree.
 Some veterinary medicine students specialize in care for companion animals, such as dogs and cats, while others focus on livestock, horses or wildlife.

 Students with a specific interest in meat, dairy products and eggs are in high demand for positions with companies such as Farmland, Hormel, Hy-Vee and Sam’s Club.

-If you prefer to work directly with animals, many graduates find positions as managers in various farm companies, such as Tyson Foods, Smithfield, Cargill and others.
+If you prefer to work directly with animals, many graduates find positions as managers in various agriculture companies, such as Tyson Foods, Smithfield, Cargill and others.

-Focus on the science behind equine management and find a career at prominent equine breeding, sales or training facilities throughout the U.S. Students have multiple opportunities to work with horses in the animal sciences program.
+Focus on the science behind equine management and find a career at prominent equine breeding, sales or training facilities throughout the United States.
+Students have multiple opportunities to work with horses in the animal sciences program.